rak3n/Vanilla-Reel-MP/README.md

 If you are still here let me take you to a little bit more details about application structure.

 * <b>Frontend</b>:
-So entire application has 3 basic divisions header, music management and player div in repesctive order.
+So entire application has 3 basic divisions, header, music management and player div in repesctive order.
 Entire app has a responsive design (all thanks too tailwind and some extra CSS).
-Music management consist of a search box which accepts input from the user as combination of alphanumeric inputs, with a 'Go' button, which initiates to make a call to an 'url' embedded by node.js server which transfers the user query request to next api url, which is managed by a custom server hosted over herokuapp to sent back 30 results as music info in the JSON format with following structure:
+Music management consist of a search box which accepts input from the user as combination of alphanumeric inputs, with a 'Go' button, which initiates to make a call to an 'url' embedded by node.js server which transfers the user query request to an api url, which is managed by a custom server hosted over herokuapp to sent back 19 results, as music info in the JSON format with following structure:

 <code>{'videoId':VID, 'title':title, 'descpription':DESC}</code>

-The results are all in form of an array.
+<b>The results are all in form of an array.</b>

 After Fetching all the data.
-Entire Player operations are performed in one page only (that's why choose Single Page Architecture).
+Entire Player operations are performed in one page only (that's why choose <b>Single Page Architecture</b>).
 Playing Operation are done over YouTube Iframe Player by making request to YouTube Iframe Player API via javascript code.
 For more information about this you can follow this link https://developers.google.com/youtube/iframe_api_reference